 Tom earned his B.S. in business from Virginia Tech and MBA from East Tennessee State University.
 Prior to retiring to Knoxville, he spent 33 years in various sales and marketing management positions with Caterpillar Inc. Much of his career was spent outside the USA working with Caterpillar dealers and customers in developing areas of the world.
 He also owned and managed an art and antique business in Hong Kong.
 His interest in entrepreneurial and intrapreneurial business planning and plan implementation stems from having developed two internal ventures for Caterpillar, working in management positions in two other “startup operations,” as well as consulting with several Caterpillar dealers in developing strategic plans for establishing new rental operations.
 His years overseas also have given him a keen interest in the challenges faced by managers living and working outside their home base.

 Carrie is responsible for conveying the Anderson Center’s mission and successes to the public.
 She generates press releases and success stories, designs promotional materials, manages ACEI's website and social media presence, and coordinates ACEI hosted events and competitions.
 Prior to joining the Anderson Center, Carrie was the Communications Coordinator for the Boyd Center for Business & Economic Research.
-She earned a B.S. in journalism from Appalachian State University and an M.S. in journalism from the University of Tennessee.
+She earned her B.S. in journalism from Appalachian State University and her M.S. in communication and information from the University of Tennessee.

 David Williams holds a Ph.D. in entrepreneurship and strategic management from Georgia State University, an MBA in international business from DePaul University, and a B.A. in international studies from Millikin University.
 His research centers on cognitive processes underpinning entrepreneurial decision making and behaviors that impact a firm’s growth, profitability, and survival.
 Specifically, his research focuses on entrepreneurs’ recognition and evaluation of entrepreneurial opportunities with a special interest in international opportunities and outcomes.
 Dr. Williams has taught courses in entrepreneurship, strategic management, and international business at the University of Tennessee, Georgia State University, and Bradley University.
 Prior to receiving his Ph.D., he worked as a consultant with an international SBDC to help small-to-medium sized companies expand internationally.